-In addition to her academic experience, Dr. Alveshere worked for several years as a forensic scientist in the DNA/ Biology section of the Minnesota Bureau of Criminal Apprehension Forensic Science Laboratory.
-She leads the WIU Archaeological Field School, which is offered every other summer, and has also conducted archaeological excavations in Israel, South Africa, and throughout the Midwestern United States.
+Dr. Alveshere also worked for several years as a forensic scientist in the DNA/Biology section of the Minnesota Bureau of Criminal Apprehension Forensic Science Laboratory.
+She led the WIU Archaeological Field School, on alternate summers since 2017, and conducted archaeological excavations in Israel, South Africa, and throughout the midwestern United States.